Improved model-based clustering performance using Bayesian initialization averaging: Methods

-Both the LCA and SBM models make a conditional independence assumption \citep{hand2001}, whereby, conditional on group membership, the datapoints are assumed to be independent.
-As such, -- unlike the case of the mixture of Gaussians, for which a covariance structure must also be chosen -- the number of groups, $G$, determines the model structure entirely.
+The LCA and SBM approaches make a conditional independence assumption~"\citep{hand2001}, whereby, conditional on group membership, the data points are assumed to be independent.
+Mixture models also assume conditional independence - the covariance structure models dependence between variables as opposed to data points.